-Combined analysis of fixed effect and mixed effect models aids in selection of stable and productive maize (Zea mays L.) inbreds
+Combined analysis of genotype × environment interaction by fixed and mixed effect models in the selection of stable and productive maize (Zea mays L.) inbreds

 Main Article Content